bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-error-handling.rst

 The above ajax exception handler will catch every exception of every type.
 If an exception occurs the action in ``onexception`` will be executed.
-In this example, a Primeface dialog will be shown.
+In this example, a Primefaces dialog will be shown.

 ::